TASL: Frequently Asked Questions

 - Are there Graduate Teaching Assistant opportunities available?

 The Department of ASL & Interpreting Studies hires two Graduate Teaching Assistants (GTA) each year to work on the Greeley campus.
 GTAs are paid and receive tuition waivers for up to 5 credits.

 The TASL program is bilingual, with course content being delivered in various modalities (written English, ASL, and PSE) by highly qualified Deaf and hearing instructors through different forms of media.

 Proficiency in ASL prior to application is required.
 All applicants will be required to demonstrate ASL proficiency prior to acceptance to the TASL program.
 Note, ASL skills classes are not incorporated into the degree plan.

-- I am current TASL student, how do I access my Cohort?
+- I am a current TASL student, how do I access my Cohort?